mala-lab/ADBenchmarks-anomaly-detection-datasets/Readme.md

-# ADRepository: Real-world anomaly detection datasets
+# ADBenchmarks: Real-world anomaly detection datasets

 In this repository, we provide a continuously updated collection of popular real-world datasets used for anomaly detection in the literature.
 Some of the datasets are converted from imbalanced classification datasets, while the others contain real anomalies.